-First of all, let’s make one thing clear: It’s not medically necessary to heat a baby’s bottle; it is a matter of preference (source).
-While young babies, especially, may have a strong preference for warm milk, older babies may be more open to tolerating lukewarm or cold milk.
+First of all, let’s make one thing clear: It’s not necessary to heat a baby’s bottle; it’s simply a matter of preference (1).
+While young babies may especially have a preference for warm milk, older babies may be more open to tolerating lukewarm or even cold milk.

-When a baby nurses, the milk that is released is body temperature, around 98.6 degrees (source).
+When a baby nurses, the milk that is released is warmed to body temperature, around 98.6 degrees.
 For us adults who like our coffee around 160 degrees, that seems downright icy.
-Which is why “Heating” a bottle is a misnomer.
+This is why “heating” a bottle is a misnomer.

 Instead of working to “heat” the bottle, try to gently raise the temperature to match the typical temperature of the body.
-This will preserve the nutrients in the milk and prevent burning. (source)
+This will preserve the nutrients in the milk and prevent burning (2).

 There are several different ways to warm a bottle: